-The Weingart Center’s Hope Row Resource Center (previously called our access center) is a walk-in location where clients can receive case management, hygiene supplies, mail drop services, community voice mail, referrals to programs, or other supportive services.
-The Hope Row Resource Center acts as a front door to our residential programs, as well as a link with partner organizations throughout the community.
+The Weingart Center’s Hope Row Resource Center (previously called our Access Center) is a walk-in location where clients can receive case management, hygiene supplies, mail drop services, referrals to programs, or other supportive services.
+The Resource Center acts as a front door to our residential programs, as well as a link with partner organizations throughout the community.

 The Hope Row Resource Center serves individuals, single mothers, low-income families, veterans, people on parole, HIV+ patients, and many other groups in need.